hippo-yf/methyConcerto/readme.md

 SNV file: `merge_sample.bssnv.simple`

- a merged file containing detected SNV sites in each samples, four columns of chromosome, reference base, postion, and sample, no header line
+ a merged file containing detected SNV sites in each samples, four columns of chromosome, reference base, postion, and sample. no header line

 ```
 1       T       1554    AF1_12